Menu

 The images above are for illustration purposes only, and the software may be subject to change in future updates.

-The PD100W Wireless microphone features RGB lighting controls.
+The PD100W microphone features RGB lighting controls.
 On the Lighting page, you can:

 Modes